Dublin Event Guide » 2009 » January

 ______Joerg’s Plans______________

-Quite a number of readers asked me to provide a digested version of the week’s events from the long list of events in this newsletter.
-It is quite challenging to pick and choose, so to make it a little easier for me, I am describing in this section what _I_ intend to do in the coming week and maybe that helps you.
+Quite a number of you asked me to provide a digested version of the week’s events from the long list of events in this newsletter.
+It is quite challenging to pick and choose, so to make it a little easier for me, I am describing in this section what _I_ intend to do or what I would do if I weren’t busy with other things. ;-) Maybe that helps you.
 All events mentioned here are described in further detail further down.

 ______________________________